Alarm.com: History

-In 2015, Alarm.com issued an IPO at $14 a share.
+In June 2015, Alarm.com issued an IPO at $14 a share.
 ABS Capital Partners and Technology Crossover Ventures, which invested $136 million in the company, remained the majority shareholders.
+The company reported revenue of $167.3 million at the time.

 In 2016, Alarm.com integrated its cloud-based connected home platform with Amazon's Echo wireless speaker and voice-command devices, as well as the HomeKit-compatible Apple TV.